retypeapp/retype/about.md

 [Retype](https://retype.com/) is professionally built and supported by the team at [Object.NET](https://object.net).

-Technical support questions are best asked in the [Discussion](https://github.com/retypeapp/retype/discussions) forum, or create an [Issue](https://github.com/retypeapp/retype/issues) if you find a defect or would like to submit a feature request.
+Technical support questions are best asked in the [Discussion](https://github.com/retypeapp/retype/discussions) forum.

+Did you find a bug?
+Please create an [Issue](https://github.com/retypeapp/retype/issues).

+Would you like to make a feature request.
+Please either start a [Discussion](https://github.com/retypeapp/retype/discussions) or create an [Issue](https://github.com/retypeapp/retype/issues).

 Do you have a general inquiry?
 Please feel free to contact us at [hello@object.net](mailto:hello@object.net).